tghosgor/postgrespp/README.md

 ## Safer & Easier

-It uses the power of c++11 variadic templates in conjunction with PQsendQueryParam.
+It takes advantage of c++11 variadic templates in conjunction with PQsendQueryParam.
 This makes the library both easier and safer to use.

 ## Requirements

 ### c++17

-The library currently requires c++17 standard.
+The library currently requires the c++17 standard.
 It makes little use of c++17 features as of writing this so it should be relatively simple to port it to c++14 or c++11.